Toronto's homeless people deserve a COVID-19 plan

 - Crowded daytime drop-ins.

-- Frequent forced migration that is necessary for survival (such as seeking shelter, food or healthcare).
+- Frequent forced migration that is necessary for survival (such as seeking shelter, food or health care).

 - Fragmented and reduced access to health care.